0xYahia/Front-End-Material/Study/sass.Std.md

 6: then i compile main.scss file into main.css file.
 7: then i use main.css file in my project.

-NOTE: undercore(\_) in the file name means that this file is not going to compile into css file. it means this file is only for import purpose.
+NOTE: underscore(\_) in the file name means that this file is not going to compile into css file. it means this file is only for import purpose.
 #-----------------------------------------------------------------------------------------------------------------------------------------------------------------#
 To import a file in another file:
 @import 'path of the file'; // this is deprecated